 Some of the temples like the Htilomnlo Guphaya-Gyi had all the thrills of craft markets, selling their boutiques including their mass-produced sand paintings (which of course they’d too had painted).
 Some of the temples were small as if there were family ones, while others were of gigantic proportions as if to welcome the masses.

 The Irrawaddy River was now what I was in search for.
 I headed down this road, not having a clue where it would lead me to.
 It was OK at first but, as I slowly descended, it slowly got trickier, certainly not suitable for a bike like this as there were stones and bricks that had obviously managed to find their final resting places.

-At the bottom was a lone dwelling and outside it was a mother and son.
-Her son acknowledged me in English, were my features so obvious, or was it more that I was turning from white to red and a body that was mattered in sweat.
+At the bottom was alone dwelling and outside it was a mother and son.
+Her son acknowledged me in English, were my features so obvious, or was it more than I was turning from white to red and a body that was mattered in sweat.
 Possible he realised that only a stupid Brit would challenge cycling down such a ravine like that, plus just wearing a Tilley hat for head protection.

 At the bottom was the Irrawaddy River, probably one of the widest rivers I’d yet seen in Asia.
 Traffic on the river seemed to be flowing well.

 After taking photographs of this magnificent waterway that had offered me so many intriguing thoughts.
 I turned my bike around and then decided to cycle back up the challenging rickety rackety path.
 The mother and son watched me in disbelief as I attempted to navigate up the steep path.
 It was only once I got well out of the sight of them when I lost my balance and had to push my bike some of the way.

 The heat of the day started to intensify.
 I decided to head back.
 On my way, back I got talking to a Swede, who had a Trek bike, we both stopped for a while and chattered away, before heading out on our different tours.